shouyangliu/nvim/README.md

  ~/.local/share/nvim/site/pack/packer/start/packer.nvim'

- you need to install a nerdfont at 'https://www.nerdfonts.com/' the recommend font is "CodeNewRoma"
+ you need to install a nerdfont at 'https://www.nerdfonts.com/' the recommend font is "Dejavu"

+ you need to install lsp by "Mason"